clintjedwards/basecoat/README.md

 - /tests: Testing code which runs against a live local server to verify api functionality is correct
 - /utils: Utility folder which encompasses functions that really don't belong anywhere else

+## Interacting with the API

+Basecoat uses gRPC and serves requests through a gRPC-proxy.
+This means that it can receive http _and_ grpc requests.
+You can find the API endpoints in the [proto files](./api).
+The admin routes require a pre-negotiated password.

+You can send requests using a utility like grpcurl:

+`grpcurl -H "Authorization: Bearer lolwut" -d {} basecoat.clintjedwards.com:443 api.Basecoat/ListAccounts`

 ## How to run locally

 This takes a few steps